There are a bunch of excellent power racks on the market right now.

 The base unit price with nothing added is less than $600, which is a steal when you include everything included!

-You get a pair of sandwich j-cups which are superior to standard j-cups by far as they protect your bar much better.
+You get a pair of sandwich j-hooks which are superior to standard j-hooks by far as they protect your bar much better.

-They also have a SECOND pair of roller j-cups that allow you to slide the bar back and forth to ensure you’re lined up for Squats and Pressing movements easier.
+They also have a SECOND pair of roller j-hooks that allow you to slide the bar back and forth to ensure you’re lined up for Squats and Pressing movements easier.

-If you plan on anchoring your rack down for maximum stability, you also get concrete anchors.
+If you plan on anchoring your squat rack down for maximum stability, you also get concrete anchors.

 And of course, they add 4 band pegs for banded work.

-Which, honestly, if you want to do pullups, having multiple grips to train different divisions of your back is absolutely necessary.
+Which, honestly, if you want to do pull-ups, having a multi-grip pull up bar to train different divisions of your back is absolutely necessary.

-Now, if this was all that you could get for the Power Rack 5.1, it would be enough to cement it as the best value on the market.
+Now, if this was all that you could get for the Power Rack 5.1, it would be enough to cement it as the best power rack for the money.

 However, there are a ton of customization options you can include as well!